2018 United States House of Representatives elections in Missouri: District

 Results of the 2018 United States House of Representatives elections in Missouri by district:

-Republican hold

 District 1

-The 1st district includes all of St. Louis City and much of Northern St. Louis County, and it has a PVI of D+29.
-The incumbent is Democrat Lacy Clay, who has represented the district since 2001.
+The 1st district includes all of St. Louis City and much of Northern St. Louis County.
+Incumbent Democrat Lacy Clay, who had represented the district since 2001, ran for re-election.
 He was re-elected with 75% of the vote in 2016.
-Cori Bush, a Justice Democrat, ran in the Democratic primary.
+The district had a PVI of D+29.